michal-mm/ebb-j2ee-claude-experiment/calculator-ejb/README.md

 - The bean is stateless and uses container-managed transactions
 - Compatible with Java EE 6 specification
 - Division by zero throws a RemoteException
+- Unit tests use JUnit 4 (compatible with Java EE 6)
+- Integration tests require JBoss to be running

 ## Troubleshooting